 This practical session will show you why you want and need to have adaptive content structures to optimise user experience today.
 Its hands-on introductory exercises will help you model your own content in a future-proof way.

-Many organizations look to their technology stack to deliver an omnichannel customer experience.
+Many organisations look to their technology stack to deliver an omnichannel customer experience.
 In reality, technology can’t do it alone.
 You also need the people and the processes to make it happen.
-This session will feature practical stories from a global B2B marketing organization with omnichannel aspirations, and get you thinking about how to evolve your marketing strategies to deliver compelling, personalized experiences for your customers.
+This session will feature practical stories from a global B2B marketing organisation with omnichannel aspirations, and get you thinking about how to evolve your marketing strategies to deliver compelling, personalized experiences for your customers.

 User-centred psychology and new ideas in experience design

 To create engaging and effective digital experiences, it helps to have a solid understanding of user-centred psychology.
 By taking advantage of people’s perceptual tendencies, cognitive biases, and very human susceptibilities to emotional experience and social influence, designers and content professionals have proven able to create compelling, even addictive, screen-based experiences.

 But now we are entering a new frontier.
 Our digital interactions have been primarily visual, but we are now moving towards a more holistic experience – one that encompasses conversational UIs, the Internet of Things and wearable tech.
 How can an understanding of key psychological principles help us design effectively for these new opportunities?